lldean18/R_manhattan_plot/README.md

 ## Use your new ggplot skills to have a go at making a manhattan plot in R:

-1. Start by making a plot for a single chromosome (hit you will need to use your knowledge of filtering to do this).
+1. Start by making a plot for a single chromosome (hint you will need to use your knowledge of filtering to do this).

 2. Then have a go at plotting Fst across the whole genome.
 Think about your x-axis and how you might get it looking nice.
 Have a try using colour to distinugish the different chromosomes.